 Bank of Canada says strong demand risks higher inflation

-OTTAWA, May 3 (Reuters) - The Bank of Canada on Tuesday said if domestic demand is allowed to get too far ahead of supply, it could risk further boosting inflation, which is at a 31-year high and more than three times the bank's target.
+OTTAWA, May 3 (Reuters) - The Bank of Canada on Tuesday said if domestic demand was allowed to get too far ahead of supply, it could risk further boosting inflation, which is already at a 31-year high and more than three times the bank's target.

-Senior Deputy Governor Carolyn Rogers, in her first speech since joining governing council in December, said interest rates would need to move higher.
-Her remarks did not refer to the bank possibly needing to act "forcefully", a concept central bank officials have used in recent appearances.
+Senior Deputy Governor Carolyn Rogers, in her first speech since joining the governing council in December, said interest rates would need to move higher.
+Her remarks did not refer to the bank possibly needing to act "forcefully", a phrase central bank officials have used in recent appearances.

 "With the Canadian economy starting to overheat, we can't let demand get too far ahead of supply or we risk adding further to inflation," she told a women's business group in Toronto.